On probabilities in quantum mechanics: Interpretation and foundation of quantum mechanics

 A second price should be mentioned.
 The theory starts by constructing operators associated with all accessible variables.
 Pure state vectors are then only introduced as eigenvectors of some physically meaningful operator.
 This seems to impose a limitation on the superposition principle.
-This can be discussed, and should be discussed.
-On the good side, this version of the quantum theory leads to a simple understanding of so-called quantum paradoxes, like Schr\"{o}dinger's cat, the two-slit experiment and Wigner's friend; see Helland (2023b).
+This can be discussed, and should be discussed, but it should be remarked that this theory also includes some entangled state vectors (Helland, 2024b).
+On the good side, this version of the quantum theory leads to a simple understanding of so-called quantum paradoxes, like Schr\"{o}dinger's cat, the two-slit experiment and Wigner's friend, and there are links towards relativity theory and quantum field theory; see Helland (2023b) and Helland and Parthasarathy (2024).